MiuLab/Taiwan-LLM/README.md

     note={Code and models available at https://github.com/adamlin120/Taiwan-LLaMa},
 }
 ```

+## Collaborate With Us
+If you are interested in contributing to the development of Traditional Chinese language models, exploring new applications, or leveraging Taiwan-LLaMa for your specific needs, please don't hesitate to contact us.
+We welcome collaborations from academia, industry, and individual contributors.

 ## License
 The code in this project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.